 Available pairs and volume:

-HitBTC offers many base pair like BTC, USDT, ETH.
-The volume is low too, which means it isalso not ideal for high volume traders and users looking for liquidity.
+HitBTC offers many base pairs like BTC, USDT, ETH.
+The volume is low too, which means it is also not ideal for high volume traders and users looking for liquidity.

 The issue with trading: Leave a lot of Dust